elastic/elasticsearch-net-example/README.md

 }
 ```

-Next, we need to create a mapping in Elasticsearch for our `package` type in order to tell Elasticsearch to treat our version, author, and dependency types as nested.
+Next, we need to create a mapping in Elasticsearch for our `package` type in order to tell Elasticsearch to treat our version, author, and dependency types as nested type.

-Prior to this, we didn't have to setup a mapping.
+Prior to this, we haven't set up a mapping.
 In fact, we didn't even have to create the index beforehand.
 We were able to use the *"schema-less"* nature of Elasticsearch by just indexing documents and letting Elasticsearch create our `nusearch` index on the fly, inferring the types of our properties from the first document of a particular type it sees.
-This is known as a [`dynamic mapping`](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-mapping.html) and is very convenient for getting off the ground quickly, but almost never suitable for when you would like to search your data in domain specific ways.
+This is known as a [`dynamic mapping`](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-mapping.html) and is very convenient for getting off the ground quickly, but almost never suitable when you would like to search your data in domain specific ways.
+After all, you know your data better than anyone else!

-Let's change up our indexing code a bit and create our index upfront before we actually start indexing.
+Let's change up our indexing code a bit and create our index before we actually start indexing.
 We can also setup our mapping at the time we create our index.

 Let's add a `CreateIndex()` with the following implementation: